calebmcook/udacity-aws-machine-learning-nanodegree-capstone/project_report.md

 #### The process of improving upon the algorithms and techniques used is clearly documented.
 Both the initial and final solutions are reported, along with intermediate solutions, if necessary.

+For all experiments, I will use a combination of the AWS console and Python SDK.
+I am choosing to use Auto Predictors, rather than the legacy predictors in Forecast.
+Per AWS:

+    AutoPredictor is the default and preferred method to create a predictor with Amazon Forecast.
+AutoPredictor creates predictors by applying the optimal combination of algorithms for each time series in your dataset.

+    Predictors created with AutoPredictor are generally more accurate than predictors created with AutoML or manual selection.
+The Forecast Explainability and predictor retraining features are only available for predictors created with AutoPredictor.

 The process I am following is as follows:
 - Experiment 01: Train a predictor on target (watchlist) data only.
 Review accuracy metrics and decide on best ML algoritm to use, in case I need to stick with one algorithm throughout, per best practices above.
 - Experiment 02: Upload related dataset of closing prices, and train new predictor.
 Use Hyperparameter optimzation (HPO) on chosen algo.
 Evaluate accuracy.